tomhoover/guide-programming-fundamentals-in-python/guide.md

   	print pet
 ```

-Tweet a screenshot of your pypets [@Thinkful](https://twitter.com/thinkful) so we can share your creation with the world!
+Tweet a screenshot of your Pypets [@Thinkful](https://twitter.com/thinkful) so we can share your creation with the world!

 BONUS:
 Once you have completed the steps above you should feel free to add additional features that you design yourself!
 Here are some ideas to get you started: